 Get Social Media Pages Started

-One of the first forms of social media, Facebook can be an excellent place for making “official” announcements like changes in staffing or summertime hours.
-Still, it can also be a place to repost engaging or thought-provoking articles that your client might feel is essential for the public to see.
+One of the first forms of social media, Facebook, can be an excellent place for making “official” announcements like changes in staffing or summertime hours.
+Still, it can also be a place to repost engaging or thought-provoking articles that your client might feel are essential for the public to see.